meilisearch/documentation/reference/api/settings.md

 #### Body

 A string.
 The string should be an attribute that exists in the selected index.

+If an attribute contains an object, you can use dot notation to set one or more of its keys as a value for this setting, e.g., `"distinctAttribute": "product.skuid"`.

 ::: warning
 If the field does not exist, no error will be thrown.